Cleft and Craniofacial Reconstruction

 A Team Approach to Care

-At UC Davis Children’s Hospital, we believe that coordinated care — treatment which combines the efforts of many specialists — is the best way to treat your child’s condition.
+The members of the UC Davis Cleft and Craniofacial Team believe that coordinated care — treatment which combines the efforts of many specialists — is the best way to treat your child’s condition.
 We have helped thousands of children since the Cleft and Craniofacial Program began in 1973.

 Following corrective surgery, children with cleft lip and cleft palate may need ongoing medical care for related problems that affect their communication skills and self-image.
-Our program brings together the cleft and craniofacial team, a dedicated group of healthcare professionals—such as surgeons, speech and hearing specialists, orthodontist, and social workers – who are experts in their fields.
-The role of each of these team members will be described later on this website.
-The team works together with your own pediatrician and other providers in your community to ensure the best possible long-term care for your child.
+Our program brings together the cleft and craniofacial team, a dedicated group of healthcare professionals—including surgeons, speech and hearing specialists, orthodontists, and social workers who are experts in their fields.
+The team works cohesively with your pediatrician and other providers in your community to ensure the best possible long-term care for your child.

 Please take this quick survey after visiting our Team: SURVEY